What is a Teddy Roosevelt Terrier?

 Teddies have a wonderful temperament!

 Teddy Roosevelt Terriers are family dogs that love to please.
 Whether a Teddy lives on a farm or in a city apartment, this special breed is a wonderful member of any family.
-They are well-known to be wonderfully affectionate, energetic and alert dogs whose curiosity and intelligence make them very easy to train.
+They are well-known to be affectionate, energetic and alert dogs whose curiosity and intelligence make them very easy to train.
+Teddies are adaptable to their surroundings and are truly devoted family pets.
+They travel well and are wonderfully good with children and the disabled.

 They are an exceptional all-around dog!